I want to work with horses – an overview

 - Putting on and removing horse rugs under direction.

-This is the type of qualification you need to gain if you are aiming to be a professional groom and maybe work with competition riders: This is the qualification we would suggest to anyone who does not wish to take the BHS route.
+This is the type of qualification you need to gain if you are aiming to be a Professional Groom and maybe work with competition riders: This is the qualification we would suggest to anyone who does not wish to take the BHS route.

 See the British Grooms Association website for details of their Equine Skills CV (ESCV).
-Ask your employer or your prosepctive employer if they might be interested in getting involved in offering professional grooms training via the British Grooms Association / Llantra.
+Ask your employer or your prospective employer if they might be interested in getting involved in offering professional grooms training via the British Grooms Association / Llantra.
 Suggest the employer checks the site out and mention Lingfield Equine Distance Learning.
 The BGA are very helpful so ring and chat to them.

-4. The Degree course
+4. The Degree course – a college route

 The degree courses provide you with the qualifications required to gain a position where your academic skills can be used.
 This is invariably an office or technical position where the sciences are a required subject – along with a good standard of education as a whole.

 Such degrees would mean you are eligible to apply for positions as equine nutritionists with feed manufacturers (or on a freelance basis if you found sufficient demand) or as equestrian journalist, a racing yard secretary or a lecturer at an equine college, research and development at a university, a Racing Yard Secretary etc. etc.

-Journalists work for media companies – they spend a lot of time at their desk researching and contacting people and some of their time is taken with writing articles in the hope they will be published in magazines or on website.
+Journalists work for media companies – they spend a lot of time at their desk researching and contacting people and some of their time is taken with writing articles in the hope they will be published in magazines or on websites.
 They must be aware of the law relating to journalism.
 Once again they would be involved in marketing the magazine.
 Most would be employed in the office whilst some might have the opportunity to interview people.
-However, time spent out and about would be limited.
-View this link for an insight
+Working on a local newspaper is often their first inroad into working as an equestrian journalist.
+However, time spent out and about may be limited.